-- 1. Check the inventory database to see if the seed or plant material quantity in the genebank is sufficient for distribution. - 2.
-Distribute only if a minimum of four to six times the number of seeds or plant materials required for one regeneration cycle remain in store after meeting the request.
-Some flexibility may be allowed in cases where the accession is rarely requested. - 3.
-When the seed or plant materials quantity is inadequate for distribution, inform the requester that the accessions cannot be supplied until after regeneration, and prepare the accessions for regeneration. - 4.
-Check the passport data to determine the material's status in relation to access and benefit-sharing under the International Treaty on PGRFA and other international agreements.
+- Check the inventory database to see if the seed quantity in the genebank is sufficient for distribution. - Distribute only if a minimum of four to six times the number of seeds required for one regeneration cycle remain in store after meeting the request.
+Some flexibility may be allowed in cases where the accession is rarely requested. - When seed quantity is inadequate for distribution, inform the requester that the accessions cannot be supplied until after regeneration, and prepare the accessions for regeneration. - Check the passport data to determine the material's status in relation to access and benefit-sharing under the International Treaty on PGRFA and other international agreements.
 If there are restrictions on distribution under the germplasm acquisition agreement (GAA) with the donor (see Annex I), inform the requester accordingly.